EthanFalcao/ethanfalcao/README.md

 <p>
   Hello!
-I'm <a href="http://ethanfalcao.github.io/">Ethan Falcao </a>, studying Data Science and Mathematical Sciences at Worcester Polytechnic Institute, set to graduate in May 2024.
-My academic journey involves in-depth coursework in Machine Learning, Algorithms, and Statistical Learning, complemented by hands-on experiences through internships at Schneider Electric, United Solutions, and Clora, where I've built predictive models, streamlined data visualization, and delved into business analytics.
-I've also taken on diverse projects, like creating a Spotify recommendation algorithm and analyzing the Yelp dataset for fake reviews.
-Proficient in Python, R, SQL, and various analysis techniques and tools, I'm driven by a passion for leveraging data to derive meaningful insights and solve complex problems in the dynamic field of data science.
-I'm passionate about data science and eager to make a positive impact.
+I'm <a href="http://ethanfalcao.github.io/">Ethan Falcao </a>, a recent Data Science graduate with a Bachelor's in Mathematics & Data Science from Worcester Polytechnic Institute.
+Expertise in machine learning, algorithms, and statistical analysis.
+Recognized for projects in sentiment analysis and crypto optimization.
+Skilled in Python, SQL, Power BI, and more.
+Let's collaborate and innovate together! 🔍📊💻
 </p>

 <!-- social -->